katrinajaneczko/vegan/README.md

 For my final project, I decided to make Is It Vegan?.
 I used Flask, JavaScript, HTML, CSS, OpenCV, and SQLite to do so.
 This web app was built to make the endeavor of checking whether a food product is vegan or not a bit easier.
 A user takes a photo of the barcode of the food product in question and uploads it to the site.
-Then, using a barcode database, the program run and shows the user some info about the product and concludes whether its ingredients are vegan or not.
+Then, using a barcode database, the program runs and shows the user some info about the product and concludes whether its ingredients are vegan or not.
 It also displays a modified version of the original image but with a green rectangle around the barcode.
 The Look Up page lets you upload and look up a barcode.
 Under History is a log of the user's past lookups.